weaveworks/weave/site/proxy.md

 # Proxy

-The weave proxy automatically attaches containers to the weave network that have been started using the ordinary Docker command-line interface or Docker remote API.
+Instead of the `weave` command-line utility, you may prefer to use the standard Docker command-line interface, or the Docker remote API.
+The weave proxy sits between the `docker` command or API and the Docker daemon, so that it can automatically attach containers to the weave network.

 Using the proxy brings some additional benefits over `weave run`.
 The proxy ensures that the weave network interface is available before